 With 97% of campers now taking tech with them on trips, comfort has become something you don’t need to sacrifice while out in the sticks.
 Think coffee machines, hot plates, or even projectors to watch a movie.
 Just charge up your portable power station via a camping solar panel and you can power it all.

 Renewable and quiet

 In the past, petrol generators have been a go-to for campsite power.
-They’re loud, dirty, require maintenance, and bad for the environment.
+They’re loud, dirty, and require maintenance.
 A portable power station plus a solar panel is the polar opposite.
 Clean, quiet, and easy to use.

 The three most important features to look for.

-Since you’ll be outdoors, it’s a good idea to pick up a portable solar panel that can handle a bit of rain, dirt, and dust.
+Since you’ll be outdoors, picking up a portable solar panel that can handle a bit of rain, dirt, and dust is a good idea.
 If you choose a fragile, rigid solar panel, you might risk damaging the cells and reducing the panel’s efficiency, or worse.
-All EcoFlow camping solar panels are IP67 water and dust-resistant while being foldable too.
-Ideal as camping solar panels.
+All EcoFlow camping solar panels are IP67 water and dust-resistant and foldable, so they’re ideal as camping solar panels.